Quantum Monte Carlo Integration: The Full Advantage in Minimal Circuit Depth: Introduction

 However, the theoretical possibility of using quantum computing to perform MCI more efficiently has not masked a number of clear obstacles that are in the way of actually doing so in practice.
 Most notably the quantum advantage in MCI is an advantage in \textit{query} complexity: the number of uses of a quantum state that encodes the probability distribution in question will be fewer than the number of classical samples from that distribution -- but this immediately raises the question of how to prepare such a quantum state.
 Recently it was shown that there is no advantage when the oft-cited Grover-Rudolph method \cite{grover2002creating} is used to prepare states encoding probability distribution when a full audit of the \textit{computational} complexity is undertaken \cite{herbert2021problem}.

 Even should this problem be resolved, there are a number of reasons to be skeptical about the possibility of QMCI yielding a useful quantum advantage in the NISQ era.
-Most notably, QAE, as originally described, requires use of the quantum Fourier transform (QFT), which is unlikely to be practical on near-term quantum hardware.
-On this front, though, there are reasons for optimism -- it has been shown that the QFT can be omitted in favour of classical post-processing to extract an estimate of the statistical quantity of interest from measurements of the quantum state \cite{Suzuki_2020, grinko2019iterative, Aaronson_2020, nakaji2020faster}.
+Most notably, QAE, as originally described, requires use of the quantum phase estimation (QPE), which is unlikely to be practical on near-term quantum hardware.
+On this front, though, there are reasons for optimism -- it has been shown that QPE can be omitted in favour of classical post-processing to extract an estimate of the statistical quantity of interest from measurements of the quantum state \cite{Suzuki_2020, grinko2019iterative, Aaronson_2020, nakaji2020faster}.
 Moreover, recent efforts have been made to further cut the required circuit depth by interpolating between classical and quantum MCI \cite{QCWpatent, giurgicatiron2020low}.

 To a certain extent, however, these advances have served only to reveal further issues with NISQ compatible QMCI: specifically that the ``natural'' quantity to estimate on a quantum computer is: